karinaurazova/constrained-mixture-model/README.md

 # Constrained Mixture Model (CMM) & Constrained Mixture Model with Mechanical Feedback for stress analysis in various soft tissue deformation protocols

-In this repository, you will find Python scripts for implementing constrained mixture model for soft tissue with different deformation protocols.
+In this repository you will find Python scripts for implementing constrained mixture model for soft tissue with different deformation protocols.
 The scripts are based on mathematical model of constrained mixture model and constrained mixture model with mechanical feedback.

 ## Installation